OfficeDev/teams-toolkit/templates/bot/js/command-and-response/README.md

 The binding between the model and the Adaptive Card is done by name matching (for example,`CardData.title` maps to `${title}` in the Adaptive Card).
 You can add, edit, or remove properties and their bindings to customize the Adaptive Card to your needs.

 You can also add new cards if appropriate for your application.
-Please follow this [sample](https://aka.ms/teamsfx-adaptive-card-sample) to see how to build different types of adaptive cards with dynamic contents.
+Please follow this [sample](https://aka.ms/teamsfx-adaptive-card-sample) to see how to build different types of adaptive cards with a list or a table of dynamic contents using `ColumnSet` and `FactSet`.

 ## Add more commands